Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note info %}
-**Design: escalation, not inversion.** Classic priority inversion (a high-priority task blocked behind a low-priority lock holder) is solved at the OS level by **priority donation** — the lock holder runs at the waiter's priority for as long as it holds the lock.
+**Design: escalation, not inversion.** Classic priority inversion (a high-priority task blocked behind a low-priority lock holder) is solved at the OS level by **priority donation**: the lock holder runs at the waiter's priority for as long as it holds the lock.
 Swift Concurrency generalises this through `await`: when a high-priority task awaits a low-priority task, or an actor with pending low-priority callers, Swift escalates the awaited chain to the higher priority for the duration.
 You won't usually see "priority inversion" in profilers because the runtime resolves it before it surfaces.
 {% endnote %}

 ### Task-local values